 ESA is establishing a mechanism to integrate, harmonise and coordinate access to all the relevant data from the multitude of different satellite missions.
 This is being carried out in close cooperation with national space agencies, Eumetsat and, where relevant, with owners of non-European missions contributing to the Copernicus objectives.

 The Sentinels carry a range of technologies, such as radar and multi-spectral imaging instruments for land, ocean and atmospheric monitoring:

-- Sentinel-1 will provide all-weather, day and night radar imagery for land and ocean services
+- Sentinel-1 provides all-weather, day and night radar imagery for land and ocean services

-- Sentinel-2 will provide high-resolution optical imagery for land services
+- Sentinel-2 provides high-resolution optical imagery for land services

-- Sentinel-3 will provide high-accuracy optical, radar and altimetry data for marine and land services
+- Sentinel-3 provides high-accuracy optical, radar and altimetry data for marine and land services

 - Sentinel-4 and Sentinel-5 will provide data for atmospheric composition monitoring from geostationary orbit and polar orbit, respectively